Last Updated February 12, 2021

 Arkansas Times LP v.
 Waldrip

 In December 2018, the American Civil Liberties Union filed a lawsuit challenging the Arkansas anti-boycott law on behalf of The Arkansas Times.
 The paper had lost substantial ad revenue after its publisher refused to sign a pledge that it would not boycott Israel.
 The paper argued that it should not be compelled to speak against boycotts for Palestinian rights, even though the newspaper itself takes no position on them.
 In January 2019 the district court dismissed the case.
-An appeal is currently pending at the Eighth Circuit Court of Appeals.
+In February 2021 the Eighth Circuit Court of Appeals reversed that decision, finding the law unconstitutional.

 Jordahl v.
 Brnovich